-I don’t think much of him at first, he isn’t particularly big or even that muscular.
-He just stares at the ground swaying a little from side to side.
+I don’t think much of him at first.
+He isn’t big or even that muscular.
+He just stares at the ground, swaying gently from side to side.

 What’s so intimidating about that?

-Cowboys will tell you, horses will do anything NOT to step on you.
-Bulls, on the other hand, will try to run you down.
+Cowboys will tell you that horses will do anything NOT to step on you.
+Bulls, on the other hand, will run you down.

 What are these guys thinking?

-I’m at the Bucking & Barrels Rodeo Can-Am Pro Challenge in Lethbridge, southern Alberta, part of the annual Whoop Up Days Family Festival.
-Rodeos, like dinosaurs, coulees and hoodoos, are synonymous with the Canadian Badlands which I’ve explored the last six days.
+I’m at the Bucking & Barrels Rodeo Can-Am Pro Challenge in Lethbridge, southern Alberta, part of the annual Whoop-Up Days Family Festival.
+Rodeos, like dinosaurs, coulees and hoodoos, are synonymous with the Canadian Badlands which I’ve been exploring the last six days.
 Almost every small town I’ve driven through—Brooks, Patricia, Vulcan, Strathmore, Milk River—hosts its own rodeo in the summer.
-It’s not surprising, since the region is filled with working ranches and farms.
-Rodeo is more than a sport, it’s a way of life.
+It’s not surprising, because the region is filled with working ranches and farms.
+Rodeo is more than a sport; it’s a way of life.

-It’s one of the human sides to a region mostly known by travelers for its topography.
+It’s one of the human sides that travelers mostly know for its topography.

-Tonight’s show is a 90-minute exhibition—the second day of three—focusing on bucking events and barrel racing (Lethbridge favorites), including a good-natured international competition between the lineups’ Pro Canadian & Pro American riders, plus cash prizes totaling $80,000 CAD.
+Tonight’s show is a 90-minute exhibition—the second day of three—focusing on bucking events and barrel racing (Lethbridge favorites), including a good-natured international competition between the lineups’ professional Canadian & professional American riders, plus cash prizes totaling $80,000 CAD.

 For the riders, a show like this is a sweet deal with some caveats.
-The money is good and they can stay in one place for a few days.
+The money is good, and they can stay in one place for a few days.
 That’s a real luxury.
 Normally, they hit the road as soon as they’re off their ride to make the next event, sometimes thousands of miles away.
-The downside: the cowboys are required to compete three days in a row.
+The downside: The cowboys are required to compete three days in a row.
 In a sport as physically challenging and dangerous as rodeo, the risk of being hurt or killed is a real one.
-Each man must decide if he wants to gamble on an event that doesn’t affect to his professional ranking.
-Though placing themselves in jeopardy does seem to be part of the allure.
+Each man must decide if he wants to gamble on an event that doesn’t affect his professional ranking—though placing himself in jeopardy does seem to be part of the allure.

-I ask every cowboy I talk to if he’s ever been injured and without exception the answer is yes.
-Or more like, “Oh yeah (chuckle, chuckle, eye roll, big sigh).
+I ask every cowboy I talk to if he’s ever been injured, and without exception the answer is yes.
+Or more like, “Oh yeah [chuckle, chuckle, eye roll, big sigh].
 DEFINITELY.”
-The mantra is, “If you rodeo, it’s not if you’ll get hurt but when“.
+The mantra is, “If you rodeo, it’s not if you’ll get hurt but when.”
 The men rattle off body parts habitually on the mend: wrists, knees, ankles, legs, shoulders, back, groin.
-Chase Erickson, a veteran bareback rider with boy-next-store good looks, tells me after a perilous ride his eye-socket had to be rebuilt.
+Chase Erickson, a veteran bareback rider with boy-next-door good looks, tells me after a perilous ride, his eye-socket had to be rebuilt.

-Chase Brooks, a 22-year-old rising star on the pro circuit, wigs me out describing the time a horse stepped on the back of his elbow and folded it backwards.
-“It was kind of gross….my arm was tingly so I just sort of walked out and when I set my arm down in my lap I felt my bone slip back in.
+Chase Brooks, a 22-year-old rising star on the pro circuit, wigs me out describing the time a horse stepped on the back of his elbow and folded it backward.
+“It was kind of gross.
+My arm was tingly so I just sort of walked out and when I set my arm down in my lap, I felt my bone slip back in.
 And then we had to pop the second one in, which took a lot of pulling.”

 “That must have hurt,” I say through clenched teeth.